EU AI Act: High-Risk System Compliance

 1. Executive summary

-2. Scope, extraterritoriality, and staged enforcement
+2. Scope, extraterritoriality and enforcement calendar

-3. Prohibited practices: Article 5 screening
+3. Article 5 prohibited-practices screen

-4. High-risk classification: Annex III walkthrough
+4. High-risk classification: Annex III and product overlays

 5. Article 9: Risk management system